Windows 10/8/7 Stuck on Loading Screen, Start or Boot Screen [Full Fixes & Time-Saving]

 Now you may follow any one of these offered methods to solve the Windows stuck on loading screen issue with ease now.
 And you shall be very careful while trying to follow these offered solutions.

 Windows 10 stuck on Windows logo with spinning dots may occur because of faulty USB storage.
-In this case, try to disconnect all the worked USB dongles connected to your computer with a USB cable, including blue tooth, SD card readers, flash drive, wireless mouse dongle, and more.
+In this case, try to disconnect all the worked USB devices connected to your computer with a USB cable, including blue tooth, SD card readers, flash drive, wireless mouse dongle, and more.

 This method gains a lot of positive feedback online.
 And if you are lucky enough, the issue will be solved.
 If this method won't fix Windows 10 or Windows 7 stuck on starting windows issue, continue to try the next way.